 These months have been a time of immense and drastic change.
 You’ve seen your inbox.
-You’ve seen the news.
-You’ve seen the countless updates released from brands this month.
+And you’ve seen the news.
+By now you’ve seen the countless updates released from brands this month.
+It feels like everyone made its their mission to figure out what’s happening.

 Everyone is so loud.
 No one knows what will happen next.